-The North British Distillery Company Limited (“the Company”) is committed to preventing acts of modem slavery and human trafficking from occurring within both its business and supply chain.
-In accordance with Section 54 of the Modem Slavery Act 2015, we set out below the steps that have been taken by the Company during its financial year ending 31 December 2016 and any proposed steps for the financial year 1 January 2017 – 31 December 2017 to ensure that we strive to prevent slavery and human trafficking in our business and our supply chain.
+The North British Distillery Company Limited (“the Company”) is committed to preventing acts of modern slavery and human trafficking from occurring within both its business and supply chain.
+In accordance with Section 54 of the Modern Slavery Act 2015, we set out below the steps that have been taken by the Company during its financial year ended 31 December 2017 and any proposed steps for the financial year 1 January 2018 – 31 December 2018 to ensure that we strive to prevent slavery and human trafficking in our business and our supply chain.

 OUR BUSINESS AND SUPPLY CHAIN

-The Company is the producer of Scotch Grain Whisky operating out of its distillery in Edinburgh, Scotland with a global annual turnover of £67 million.
-The Company works with a wide range of third party suppliers.
+The Company is a producer of Scotch Grain Whisky operating out of its distillery in Edinburgh, Scotland, with its maturation site in Addiewell, Scotland, and works with a wide range of third party suppliers.

 OUR POLICIES AND PROCEDURES RELEVANT TO OUR COMMITMENT TO ANTI-SLAVERY

-We have robust employment contracts, employment-related policies and procedures and recruitment procedures in place which are updated regularly and no form of Modem Slavery will be tolerated within our business.
+We have robust employment contracts, employment-related policies and procedures and recruitment procedures in place which are updated regularly and no form of modern slavery will be tolerated within our business.
 The Company has Investors in People accreditation (Gold) and has signed the Scottish Business Pledge.
-During the financial year ending 31 December 2016 the Board adopted an Anti-Slavery and Human Trafficking Policy on 23 March 2016 which sets out the Company’s commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
-Our Anti-Slavery and Human Trafficking Policy is available on our web-site.
-The Board appointed its Company Secretary as Compliance Manager with the responsibility for day-to-day compliance with the Anti-Slavery and Human Trafficking Policy.
+During the financial year ended 31 December 2016, the Board adopted an Anti-Slavery and Human Trafficking Policy on 23 March 2016 which sets out the Company’s commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+Our Anti-Slavery and Human Trafficking Policy is available on our website.
+The Board appointed its Finance Director as Compliance Manager with the responsibility for day-to-day compliance with the Anti-Slavery and Human Trafficking Policy.